 When people ask me now why I came to Japan, my answer is simple but with complicated reasoning.
 I came to Japan with the intention of building a life for myself here and settling down.
 I want to open a business here and become a part of the community.
 The culture, the history, the people, the food, and the landscape are all a part of what I fell in love with about this country.
 They made me want to settle down here and make a life in one place for myself.
 Every day I am still learning more and more about the language, the people, and the culture.
 I am sure I will spend the rest of my life learning.
 I still don't have all the answers such as to where or when I will open my business, and I still have a long way to go to achieve my dreams.
 For now I am in the country I want to live in, and I am still moving forward with my life.

 In fact, My reason for staying here has since expanded from my reason for coming.
 I have gained something very important to me.
-A happiness in finding someone who makes me think that my lifelong desire for a family of my own might be within my reach.
+A happiness and a hope that makes me think that my lifelong desire for a family of my own might be within my reach.
 Honestly, I would love to settle down here with a family of my own, but I wont rush anything.
 For the first time, I am truly happy with where I am and where I am going.
-And I am happy to have someone to share it all with.
+And I am happy to have friends to share it all with.
 Plans are great, but nothing ever goes according to plan.
 You have to be flexible and adaptive.
 My plan gives me direction, but my goals may change or slightly modify, and thats OK.

 What ever your reason for coming to Japan may be, its all good.
 You don't have to have a complicated reason for wanting to visit or even to live here.
 As long as that reason is enough for you.
 It is my hope that some will read this and be inspired to take their own steps forward in life.
 Deciding to start over in a new country isn't easy for most people, and it certainly wasn't easy for me.
 If you are interested in some of the emotional turmoil I faces, then be sure to read more of my posts like "My life into three pieces of luggage" that talks more about that.
 I hope you enjoyed and I will leave you with one more piece of advice.
 Japan isn't a magical land, its a place just like any other.
 Living and working here is really not much different than working most places in the world.
 If you set high expectations of what you think it is supposed to be, then I guarantee it will never live up to that idea.
 Instead, keep an open mind and take in everything for what it is.
 Don't set high expectations and I guarantee you will enjoy every experience much more.
 Remember, you are the outsider here and you are the one visiting a new culture.
 The magic is in the experiences where you are able to lose yourself and be absorbed by another culture.